 - One top 10 Strava segment position…all time.
 Yay…I now have 2 Top 10s.

-- Doubling the amount of calories I normally eat and not putting on weight.
+- Doubling the number of calories I normally eat and not putting on weight.

 - Not getting cramp.

 - My regular reader will know that my bike handling skills leave something to be desired.
 So going down a sometimes bumpy mountain road and topping 85kmh was scary (data verified by ALL my devices and moderated by STRAVA).
 If I had the right gearing and could take my speed through the hairpins at more than 5kmh I could see how it would be possible to go a lot faster. #Scarier